astronomer/docs/software/manage-airflow-versions.md

 On Astronomer, the process of pushing up your code to an individual Airflow Deployment involves customizing a locally built Docker image —— with your DAG code, dependencies, plugins, and so on —— that's then bundled, tagged, and pushed to your Docker Registry.

-Included in that build is your `Dockerfile`, a file that is automatically generated when you initialize an Airflow project on Astronomer via our CLI.
+Included in that build is your `Dockerfile`, a file that is automatically generated when you initialize an Astro project on Astronomer with the Astro CLI.
 Every successful build on Astronomer must include a `Dockerfile` that references an Astronomer Certified or Astro Runtime Docker image.
 Astronomer Certified (AC) and Astro Runtime are production-ready distributions of Apache Airflow that mirror the open source project and undergo additional levels of testing and development.
+Astro Runtime provides an additional layer of differentiation and was introduced to Astronomer Software in v0.29.

 To upgrade your Airflow Deployment to a higher version of Airflow, there are three steps: